nilhoel1/irq-preemption-test-for-EV3OSEK/README.md

 irq-preemption-test-for-EV3OSEK

 The content of example/IrqPreemtionTest has to be moved to the example folder in EV3OSEK.

 The Programm can then be executed by using make and flashing to sd.

 For further instructions refere to the EV3OSEK Repo.

-Results in EV3OSEK with old patched cpu_support.S and execeptionhandler.S:
+Results in EV3OSEK with old cpu_support.S and execeptionhandler.S:

 Task 2(0, 0, 0) start at 1.

 Task 2(0, 2, 0) end at 2009.